 He's likely the world's largest black bear, at 850 pounds, but he doesn't throw his weight around.

-When his fellow bear Honey doesn't want to play, which is often, he merely whines, "like a foghorn,'' says curator Donna Phelan.
+When a fellow bear doesn't want to play, he merely whines, "like a foghorn,'' says curator Donna Phelan.
 And when he wants to make friends, which is all the time, he makes a "wonderful amiable sound, an umph-umph-umph.''

 The North American Bear Center in Ely opened in May 2007 with 40 exhibits and the two bears, who live on two adjoining acres.
 A cub named Lucky joined them in July 2007, and in December 2013, a yearling cub called Holly arrived.

 The exhibits are based on the research of Dr. Lynn Rogers, whose work with bears around Ely is world-famous.